YashKumarYK/YashKumarYK/README.md

 - 👋 Hi, I’m Yash, a Mechanical Engineering Student, but obsessed with the world of Data Science.
 - ✨ Learning and Growing...
 - 👀 I’m interested in Data Analytics, Data Science,Machine learning.
-- 🌱 I’m currently learning Deep Learning to explore myself in the field of Computer Vision and Natural Language Processing.
+- 🌱 I’m currently learning Computer Vision and Natural Language Processing.
 - 💞️ I’m looking to collaborate on the projects related to Machine Learning, Computer Vision and Natural Language Processing.
 - 📫 Contact me by mail - yashyk9891@gmail.com